tenzir/tenzir/rfc/001-composable-pipelines/README.md

 a post-processing step after a query or for an ad-hoc ingest of a data set.

-This RFC proposes dynamic pipelines that do not require static definition in configuration file, but rather allow users to specify them as an extension to expression language.
+This RFC proposes dynamic pipelines that do not require static definition in a configuration file, but rather allow users to specify them as an extension to the expression language.

 ## Solution Proposal